khalido/blog/content/posts/PyConAu2019.md

 **takeaway:** Unity is easy to use, try it out with python!

-## Forecasting Australia's 2019 Election with PyMC3
+## Forecasting Australias 2019 Election with PyMC3

 > Can we predict the result of an Australian election before it occurs?
 How certain of the outcome can we be?
 My talk will use the 2019 Australian federal election as a case study to provide an entry-level introduction to the benefits of probabilistic forecasting and PyMC3. [#](https://2019.pycon-au.org/talks/forecasting-australias-2019-election-with-pymc3)